scaffoldly/bump-version-action/README.md

 - The `prerelease` (`-#`) version (`X.Y.Z-#`) is lobbed off using `semver`
 - The updated version is committed
 - A tag is pushed with the same name as the new version
+- The name on the existing published release is updated to the new version

 # Inputs